 “It’s getting more and more intense and I don’t understand why.
 Besides, it’s the same scene.”
 She continued, disappointed that she didn’t find anything new from that day.

 Eliza watched Remus place the food on the table and open the newspaper.
 Right there, on the first page was the article of an escapee from Azkaban.
-Eliza frowned and leaned over the table.
-Suddenly, breakfast and nightmares weren’t important anymore.
+Eliza frowned and leaned over the table, breakfast and nightmares pushed in the back of her mind.

-“Someone escaped from Azkaban.”
-She squinted in order to get the name, “Sirius Black…” she mumbled.
-“Wait, Sirius Black?
-Isn’t that my father?!”
-She shouted getting excited.
+“It seems that someone escaped from Azkaban,” She squinted in order to get the name, “Sirius Black…” She mumbled before she realized why that name sounded so familiar.

 Remus turned the newspaper in order to read the article.
-He wasn’t sure how to react but he was definitely not as excited as Eliza.
+He wasn’t sure how to react but he was definitely not as excited as her.

 “Why are you silent?
 Isn’t that great?
 That means I can finally meet him!”